nikhilpittala16/Intellitoggle-Website-Home_Page/README.md

 **Hosted URL:** https://intellitoggle-website-home-page-64d5kvvxm.vercel.app/

 ---
+## Interaction
+- An interactive burger menu was added in the mobile design for navigation.

+---
 ## Notes & Tradeoffs

 - **Image Handling:** Images are currently stored in the repository.
 With more time, I would compress them and use a cloud service (e.g., AWS blob, Firebase, Cloudinary) to keep the repo lightweight.